New council homes FAQs

 What kind of homes is the council building?

 Because Southwark is a small, already densely built up borough, we have to look at a variety of innovative ways to build new council homes.
 This includes:

-These are built on existing estates or properties where there are spaces, such as garages, that can be better utilised and where we can enhance the local area, as well as providing much-needed homes.
+On some of our estates there are spaces that be converted to build new council homes, such as garages.
+These types of developments can enhance the local area as well as provide much-needed new council homes.
 Repurposing existing spaces in this way is much cheaper than buying new land and building on it.

-Converted from disused spaces within buildings, such as laundry rooms.
+These homes are created by converting disused spaces within our buildings, such as old laundry rooms.

 Purchase and build

 We actively seek to buy land with a view to building new homes.